When to perform UX Design Testing?

 The application has to perform the core functionality seamlessly.
 Slow, inconsistent, or defective functionality can lead to disappointment in users and loss of business.

 This is why a rigorous testing schedule during and after the development of an application is so critical.

-Applications usually consist of many modules divided into pages that are interlinked with proper context.
-A key factor is ensuring the navigability works as expected, which means ensuring the links are visible to the user and routing works as expected.
+Applications usually consist of many modules divided into pages interlinked with proper context.
+A key factor is ensuring the navigability works as expected, which means providing the links are visible to the user and routing works as expected.

 It is one of the core elements of modern web design to ensure a mobile-first design that is highly responsive.